 - What distresses you and how to avoid being distressed

-- How I let you know when I’m in pain
+- How you let others know when you’re in pain

-The passport helps people know how to make you feel comfortable.
-It doesn’t do away with conversations, but it does go a long way to making sure those conversations are more meaningful and focused.
+The passport helps others know how to make you feel comfortable.
+It doesn’t do away with conversations, but it helps ensure those conversations are more meaningful and focused.

 What does it look like?

-If you want to try a Liferaft account you can sign up for a no obligation trial.
-If you are a parent carer, first set up an account for yourself and you will be guided on how to set up and manage an account for someone else, if they are unable, and create their passport.
+If you are a carer, first set up an account for yourself and you will be guided on how to set up and manage an account for someone else, if they are unable, and create their passport.